Implementing the Commission’s Contingency Action Plan

 Against this background, the Commission calls upon Member States to:

-take measures, in compliance with Union law, so that all UK nationals legally residing in a Member State on 29 March 2019 will continue to be considered as legal residentsof that Member State without interruption;
+take measures, in compliance with Union law, so that all UK nationals legally residing in a Member State on 29 March 2019 (postponed to 31 January 2020) will continue to be considered as legal residentsof that Member State without interruption;

 stand ready to issue residence permits to the UK nationals concerned as evidence of their legal stay and right to work.
 Member States, in particular those hosting the largest numbers, are invited to take a pragmatic approach, in compliance with Union law, to issue temporary residence documents, until definitive residence permits can be issued Several technical options, such as national legislative measures, issuing temporary documents or recognising pre-existing documents, can be used to take into